shuklak13/Statistics/notes/Assumptions.md

 1. Normality
 	* you might have to check the normality of error terms or independent variables
-2. Homogeneous Variance
+2. Homoscedasticity / Homogeneous Variance
 	* make sure that, for each independent variable x, the y-value's variance is constant across all values of x
-3. Independence
+3. Independence (No Multicollinearity or Autocorrelation)
 	* one y-val doesn't influence another y-val
 	* an example of where this assumption would be violated is a Time Series like temperature, sales, or stock market performance
 4. Data is Clean and Standardized